TopoVague/IBC_dev/README.md

 ## Instructions
 (This part will be developing as we progress)

--Clone the repository to your computer
+01-Clone the repository to your computer

--Open the folder on your machine (preferable using an IDE like Visual Studio Code (https://code.visualstudio.com/) -Cd to the root folder i.e. C:\Users\YourUserName\Documents\GitHub\IBC -Make sure you have installed the dependecies above, you can do this by using pip install and/or npm -Run the python script  appTesting.py or app.py by running the command python appTesting.py -Open a browser window and enter the following http://localhost:5000/  (this will create a local server and load the index.html that is located in the templates folder
+02-Open the folder on your machine (preferable using an IDE like Visual Studio Code (https://code.visualstudio.com/)

+03-Cd to the root folder i.e. C:\Users\YourUserName\Documents\GitHub\IBC

+04-Make sure you have installed the dependecies above, you can do this by using pip install and/or npm

+05-Run the python script  appTesting.py or app.py by running the command python appTesting.py

+06-Open a browser window and enter the following http://localhost:5000/  (this will create a local server and load the index.html that is located in the templates folder

--Load a .csv file to browse the catalog and you should see sth like the following
+07-Load a .csv file to browse the catalog and you should see sth like the following

 ![Screenshot 2024-06-18 111506](https://github.com/TopoVague/IBC_dev/assets/8251842/f72e2d94-42ff-4620-8393-ace0c286f960)